tutelstreaming/tutel-player/OBS-Setup.md

 - Please note that only H264 streaming is supported by OvenMediaEngine.
 HEVC/H265 or AV1 will not work.
 - Also note that KeyFrames needs to be 1s (second) and B-Frames must be set to 0.

+- For different resolutions, use the "Rescale Output" option to lower or increase the resolution of your stream.

 ----------

 NVIDIA Hardware Encoding